strategicdefense/strategicdefense.github.io/_services/ransomware.md

 ![ransomware](/images/illustrations/ransomware.webp){: width="600"}

 # Ransomware Drill
-We’ve helped respond to hundreds of incidents involving ransomware. ([so we've got thoughts on it](/blog/2024-04-04-ransomware-defense)).
+We’ve helped respond to hundreds of incidents involving ransomware ([so we've got thoughts on it](/blog/2024-04-04-ransomware-defense)).
 In the vast majority of those cases, we found ourselves thinking “our testing would have caught this”.
 So, we made a service to do just that.

 ## Objective:
 A Ransomware Drill is a proactive service to gauge how well your systems and defenders would do against real-world, skilled ransomware attackers.
 It identifies vulnerabilities and potential security risks within your ecosystem that ransomware threat actors regularly take advantage of.
 Think of it as a themed Internal Penetration Test, tuned to work towards the same goals that ransomware threat actors have.